 Dwarf Apple Trees can produce organic apples naturally!

-It is not only due to the shortage of space; but it is also because they are too difficult to manage; and they are creating much inconvenience during the harvest time.
+It is not only due to the shortage of space; it is also because the trees are too difficult to manage; and they are creating much inconvenience during the harvest time.

-Having a little garden; obviously we could not grow tall trees.
+Having a small garden; obviously we could not grow tall trees.
 Those old varieties with top quality, and fruitfulness trees are our priorities.

-We knew that standard fruit trees are tall, it is not suitable for our small garden.
+We knew that standard fruit trees are not for our little garden.
 However, in the year 2005 we found no real dwarf fruit trees in the local fruit tree nursery; and the shortest trees we could find were those dwarf standard; with trunks 2 to 3 feet high; or with maximum of 3 meters tree height.

-However, it needed to be fertilized by Cox's Orange Pippin; or Discovery or Golden Delicious' or Roda Mantet; which we would not know which one is the best.
+Malus domestica 'Benoni' needed to be fertilised by Cox's Orange Pippin; or Discovery or Golden Delicious' or Roda Mantet; which we would not know which one is the best.

-'Benoni' and 'James Grieve' are both belong to the summer varieties.
-So, we left it as it is; and we have selected another apple, 'Red Jonathan' which could be fertilised by 'James Grieve'.
+Since 'Benoni' and 'James Grieve' both are summer varieties; so, we left it as it is.
+And we have selected another apple, 'Red Jonathan' which could be fertilised by 'James Grieve'.

 Once you bought the shrub or bush trees; it is necessary to set the trees immediately into the ground; to avoid roots turning dry.
 If the roots appeared as dried; you have to soak them in water for one day; before you set them in the soil.